OverviewCerro Ñato South-East Ridge - Route Luce de Leche (Milky Light)

 In the upper part of the ridge a main bergschrund provides an exciting climb on vertical-overhanging step; successively climb some steep gullies avoiding the rocks.
 To climb this steep sections a pair of technical axes is required.

 The final wall is easier on good snow.

 First ascent was realized in about 6 hours.

 Essential GearRope, crampons, two technical tools each climber, ice screws.
-Helmet is a good choice.
+Helmet is absolutely a good choice.

 "Patagonia Terra Magica per alpinisti e viaggiatori" Gino Buscaini and Silvia Metzeltin, Dall'Oglio Editore